-Colorado Gov. John Hickenlooper wants the state government to crack down on teen vaping.
-The governor signed an executive order directing the legislature and state regulators to address the issue next term, including banning flavored e-liquid.
+Colorado Governor John Hickenlooper wants the state government to crack down on teen vaping.
+The governor signed an executive order directing the legislature and state regulators to come up with strategies to address the issue next term, including a flavored vape product ban.

 “With teenagers, this is a seed that is getting planted and has the potential to lead to lifelong addictions to not just vaping, but to cigarettes,” Hickenlooper said at a press conference last Friday.